malcos/makefile-semver/README.md

 - **Option 2 / Download and include**: Download the file [Makefile.semver](./Makefile.semver) and [include](https://www.gnu.org/software/make/manual/html_node/Include.html) it from your `Makefile`

 - **Option 3: Automatic download and include**: This method requires an Internet connection and `curl` pre installed.
-Detailed information is available in the document: [Automatically download an include the desired implementation](./support/docs/auto-include.md).
+Detailed information is available in the document: [Transparently including the SemVer implementation](./support/docs/auto-include.md).

 ### Release Version [0.2.0](https://github.com/malcos/makefile-semver/tree/0.2.0)